ValenNz5115/Thenzhub-WebEcommerce-Blade-Laravel10/Readme program.md

 # Laravel Toastr

 Laravel Toastr is a Laravel package that simplifies the integration of Toastr.js, a JavaScript library designed to create responsive and visually appealing notifications.
-Toastr.js is commonly used to provide feedback to users after specific actions, such as submitting forms or completing AJAX operations.
+Toastr.js is commonly used to provide feedback to users after specific actions, such as submitting forms or completing AJAX ope  rations.

 ## Installation